Tuttle Twins

 Tuttle Twins is an American educational animated series distributed by Angel Studios and produced by Tuttle Twins Show LLC, based on the book series of the same name by Connor Boyack.
 First released on June 30, 2021, the series follows twin siblings Ethan and Emily Tuttle, who travel through space and time with their grandmother Gabby to meet historical figures and learn lessons about topics related to libertarianism and anti-communism.

-On May 2025, it was announced that the series would be added to Argentina's public children's network Pakapaka under President Javier Milei to promote free market economics.
+In May 2025, it was announced that the series would be added to Argentina's public children's network Pakapaka under President Javier Milei to promote free market economics.

 Premise

 The series involves 11-year-old Cuban-American twin siblings Ethan Tuttle and Emily Tuttle and their grandmother Gabby.
 In most episodes, Gabby uses a modified wheelchair to take the twins, a raccoon named Derek, and (in Season 3) a robot named Ro-Burt on adventures (often through time) in which they meet famous individuals, historical figures, or other characters and learn lessons in order to fill the fuel container on Gabby's wheelchair with a liquid substance called "knowledge juice" so they can return home.